The Best Molasses Cookies

 Ingredients and substitutes

-- Molasses - This is syrup consistency and can be found in most supermarkets in the baking aisle.
+- Molasses – This is a syrup consistency and can be found in most supermarkets in the baking aisle.

 - Egg – I use just one egg yolk to prevent these cookies from spreading too much.

-- Spices - Today I am using ginger, cinnamon, nutmeg, and allspice.
+- Spices – Today, I am using ginger, cinnamon, nutmeg, and allspice.
 And yet, you can use a pumpkin spice mix or gingerbread spice mix.
-They both go well with molasses
+They both go well with molasses.

-- Dry ingredients - In a bowl combine flour, baking soda, salt, spices, and ground ginger - set aside.
+- Dry ingredients – In a bowl, combine flour, baking soda, salt, spices, and ground ginger – set aside.

-- Cover the bowl with plastic wrap and let chill in the fridge for at least 2 hours
+- Chill – Cover the bowl with plastic wrap and let chill in the fridge for at least 2 hours

-- Bake in a preheated oven for 8 to 9 minutes until the top is cracked.
+- Bake – Place on the baking tray, leaving space for them to spread.
+Bake in a preheated oven for 8 to 9 minutes until the top is cracked.

-- Cool on a cookie tray for 5 minutes then transfer to a cooling rack to cool completely before you transfer to a cookie jar.
+- Cool on a cookie tray for 5 minutes, then transfer to a cooling rack to cool completely before you transfer to a cookie jar.

 Frequently asked questions